seemenkina/spiffe-example/README.md

 Demonstrates the use of the SPIFFE Workload API to dynamically update the X509 certificates of a custom KeyStore in a Java Security Provider.
 Connections are established using mTLS validating SPIFFE IDs

+**[java-keystore-tomcat](java-keystore-tomcat-demo) - Tomcat using a SPIFFE based KeyStore**

+Demonstrates two Tomcats using a SPIFFE based KeyStore and TrustStore that handles SVID certificates that gets from the WorkloadAPI.
+Connections are established using mTLS validating SPIFFE IDs.

 ## Infrastructure

 **[vagrant_k8s](vagrant_k8s) - Local Kubernetes with Vagrant**